 There is normally a popular demand for newly built homes so if you are interested in the property, you may need to act fast to make sure that you can secure it before anyone else.
 Newly built homes are popular because you can take out a Help to Buy mortgage with them, which can give the buyer that extra boost that they needed.

 You should always try and find out how many people have viewed the property first.
 If lots of people have viewed the property and decided to not to buy it, there could be a reason.
 It could be down to repairs that are needed on the house or it could just be unlucky that people haven’t like the property.

-After having the stress of Moving Home, you don’t want to be dealing with the previous homeowners leftover possessions.
+After having the stress of Moving Home in Sheffield, you don’t want to be dealing with the previous homeowners leftover possessions.

 You need to be happy and feel comfortable with your neighbours, if you are set on buying a property, it might be a nice idea to pop your head by and say hi.

 If you are planning to move onto a new housing estate, this could be a little more difficult as there still could be houses being built.

 These days people are a little more aware of home running costs and will usually have some insight or ask about the running costs of the home such as gas, heating, electricity, water (particularly if it’s a newer home with a water meter.

 It is also things like council tax charges that you will need to consider.
 Depending on your area, the amount that you are charged could vary.

 If your garden is important to you and you like to spend time in yours enjoying the open space, then you may wish to check how well the natural light enters your garden and whether it’s south-facing etc.